How to get a medical cannabis cultivation licence in the UK

 What is medical cannabis?

-Firstly, let's clarify the difference between medical and recreational cannabis.
-Medical cannabis is cannabis that is administered specifically for medicinal purposes under the supervision of a doctor, while recreational cannabis typically refers to the use of cannabis for nonmedical purposes.
+Medical cannabis treatment refers to cannabis that is administered specifically for medicinal purposes under the supervision of a doctor, while recreational cannabis typically refers to the use of cannabis for nonmedical purposes.

-Medical cannabis is different from its recreational counterpart in terms of the specific strains and chemical composition used.
-Unlike street bought cannabis, medical cannabis is grown under strict conditions, monitored for quality and consistency, and its application is overseen by medical professionals.
-This ensures that patients receive a regulated and specific dosage of the appropriate cannabinoid for their condition.
+This ensures that patients receive a regulated and specific dosage of the appropriate cannabinoid/terpene for their condition.
 Here in the UK, the medical cannabis industry is subject to extremely stringent regulations, enforced by the governing body to ensure the safety and efficacy of medical cannabis products.

 How was medical cannabis legalised?